zanminkian/git-validator/packages/git-validator/README.md

 ## Install

 Run command below in **the root of your project** to install this tool.
+You can replace pnpm with npm or yarn if you want.

 ```bash
 pnpm add -D git-validator